10xyz-coder/nHTML/readme.md

  }
 ```
 <p align="center">
-The Element also has a disabled property, making it grey out & uninteractable
+The Element also has a <kbd>disabled property</kbd>, making it grey out & uninteractable
 </p>

 ```html